 Software and technology are essential tools for any modern marketing agency.
 The cost of these tools, crucial for your day-to-day operations, can be deducted.
 This includes essential software like project management platforms, CRM systems, SEO tools, and graphic design software.
 Your hardware costs are deductible too—computers, laptops, and mobile phones used for business.
 Keeper Tax provides a handy list of technology-related write-offs for marketers.

-Office Supplies & Equipment
+Office Supplies and Essential Equipment

 Beyond the digital world, traditional office supplies and equipment are also deductible expenses.
 This covers everyday items like pens, paper, printers, and even furniture for your office.
 A good rule of thumb: if it’s necessary for your business operations, it’s likely deductible.
 Paychex offers additional information on eligible business tax write-offs.

-Travel & Entertainment Expenses
+Business Travel & Meals

 Client meetings, industry conferences, and networking events are all part of the marketing agency landscape.
 The associated costs, such as airfare, hotels, and meals, can often be deducted.
 However, ensure you’re adhering to IRS guidelines.
 For instance, meals are generally 50% deductible when they’re directly tied to business discussions.
 The IRS Publication 463 offers detailed information on deducting travel, gift, and car expenses.